papachan/rn-rf-shadow/README.md

 From there use your favorite editor and/or the prompt.

-## Using VS Code + Calva

-Assuming you have installed the [Calva](https://calva.io) extension in VS Code:

-### Build and start the app, and connect Calva

-1. Open the project in VS Code.
-Then:
-1. Run the Calva command **Start a Project REPL and Connect (aka Jack-in)**
-   1. Wait for shadow to build the project.

 ### Start Expo

 1. Then **Run Build Task**.
 This will start Expo and the Metro